 For the space-lover (or even not because this is so cool) in your life, this is an amazing gift!

 Send them on a scavenger hunt.
 You can change up how hard the hunt is and how far it expands based on the kids’ ages.
-Young kids could do a hunt around the house and teenagers could hunt all over town.
+Young kids could hunt around the house and teenagers could hunt all over town.
 At the end, you could have a cool gift for them or even just eat a meal out together.

 Letting little ones or big ones pick out the books they want is a great gift.